AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_pages/about.md

 Speaking of last names, if mine hasn't already [betrayed me](http://www.armeniapedia.org/wiki/Armenian_Last_Names), I was originally born in Armenia, a beautiful country nestled between Europe, Asia, and a bunch of biblically old mountains.
 You can almost spot it on a world map if you squint hard enough.

 Long story short, I moved to the U.S. when I was little and have lived in the states for most of my life.
-I currently reside in Edinburg, Texas.
+I currently reside in Texas.

 ## Work Experience

 I've worked as a software engineer on Esri's [StoryMaps](https://storymaps.arcgis.com/) team since 2020.
 In this role, I've:

-- Shipped many high-impact features, including a new text editor, blocks, theming options, topic tagging and publishing options, custom templates, and much more.
+- Shipped many high-impact features, including: a new text editor, a data table block, theming options, topic tagging and publishing options, custom templates, and much more.
 - Refactored core parts of the app to resolve longstanding tech debt.
 - Written plenty of documentation for both new and old code.
 - Served on an internal accessibility working group.